How I Create Clear Bright Photos

 Yep, here's my shameless plug.

-If you already have a million things on your to-do list and not enough time to do it all, consider joining a styled stock membership instead!
+If you already have a million things on your to-do list and not enough time to do it all, consider joining a styled stock collection instead!
 For less than the cost of a prop or two, you can get 40+ professionally done styled stock images sent to your inbox each month.
 Perfect for your blog posts, headers, social media, content upgrades, and everything in between.